HIGHER EDUCATION APPLYING FOR CREDIT

 Credit for previous study or work experience

 Students may be eligible to have their past studies and/or work experience count as credit towards their ACAP qualification.
-Credit is also known as Advanced Standing or Recognition of Prior Learning.
-This means that the student applying for credit could be exempt from some of the units listed in the relevant course sequence guide and be able to complete their qualification in a shorter period of time.
+This means that the student applying for credit could be exempt from some of the units listed in the relevant course and be able to complete their qualification in a shorter period of time.
 Please note that applicants must be an enrolled student with ACAP before they can apply for Credit.

-Credit may be granted through articulation, credit transfer or recognition of prior learning.
+Credit may be granted through articulation, credit transfer, or recognition of prior learning processes:

 2. Credit Transfer

 Students may also apply to receive credit towards a qualification they are enrolled in at ACAP based on previous formal, informal and/or non-formal learning undertaken at ACAP or in other institutions.
 When based on officially accredited qualifications you have already done this is known as credit transfer and where it includes other types of learning, including in the workplace, it is known as recognition of prior learning.

 Students can apply to have their previous learning assessed to determine whether it is equivalent to the learning outcomes of a specific unit.
 We publish current Common Credit Transfer Agreements so that you can see if learning you have already completed has previously been assessed as allowing credit in one of our courses.

 There are some important things to be aware of in relation to applying for or receiving credit.
 This is detailed in the Credit Arrangements Policy, and the key items are:

 - When to apply: Students are able to apply for credit at any time unless they have completed the unit or are enrolled in the unit at census date.
 It is therefore advisable to do so at the beginning of their studies.
 Students who are enrolled in a unit at census date are liable for all fees and must meet all academic requirements to pass the unit.
 Check the academic calendar for census dates.